Skip to content

 Graeme Whiles Senior SEO & Content Strategy Consultant

-I've conducted content audits for sites ranging from new domains to brands with millions of monthly visits — and the same patterns appear every time.
+I've conducted content audits for sites ranging from new domains to brands with millions of monthly visits β€” and the same patterns appear every time.

 I'm Graeme Whiles, a senior SEO and content strategy consultant.
-I've conducted over 20 content audits and refresh programmes across SaaS, fintech, fitness, e-commerce, and professional services brands — including Originality.ai, Connecteam, PureGym, and La Redoute.
-Content decay, keyword cannibalization, and index bloat are universal problems regardless of sector or domain authority, and I've developed a systematic approach to identifying and fixing all three efficiently.
+I've conducted content audits across SaaS, fintech, fitness, e-commerce, and professional services brands β€” including Originality.ai, Connecteam, 6sense, Peppr, and Practice Better.
+Content decay, keyword cannibalization, and index bloat are universal problems regardless of sector or domain authority.

-Every audit is conducted manually — I review pages individually rather than relying on automated scoring.
+Every audit is conducted manually β€” I review pages individually rather than relying on automated scoring.
 The KUMR classification for each URL reflects genuine analysis, not an algorithm's confidence score.
 Every update brief is written specifically for that page, not generated from a template.

-Read my full audit methodology →
+Read my full audit methodology β†’

 Journalism, University of Worcester Foundation in evidence-led analysis and structured writing